Documentation

 3

-range() objects represent a sequence of numbers.
-They can be constructed with one, two or three arguments to describe what the sequence of numbers should be.
+The range() function returns a sequence of numbers.
+The function has three forms that take one, two or three arguments to describe what the sequence of numbers should be.

 Next Steps

-From here, you should be able to make your robot move about in a controlled manner.
+From here, you should be able to make your robot move about.
 See if you can make your robot drive forwards to a given point, stop, turn around and then return to its starting point.

-You might also like to see if you can make the larger code example above more concise by creating functions for the repetitive parts.
-This tutorial seems good if you’re interested.
+You might also like to see if you can make the code example above more concise by creating functions for different types of movement, such as moving and turning.
+This tutorial is good if you want to learn about how functions work.